ing-bank/popmon/README.rst

 Project contributors
 ====================

-This package was authored by ING Wholesale Banking Advanced Analytics.
+This package was authored by ING Analytics Wholesale Banking (INGA WB).
 Special thanks to the following people who have contributed to the development of this package: `Ahmet Erdem <https://github.com/aerdem4>`_, `Fabian Jansen <https://github.com/faab5>`_, `Nanne Aben <https://github.com/nanne-aben>`_, Mathieu Grimal.